TimCares/MasterThesis/docs/thesis/experiments/memory_bank_vs_ddp.typ

   - for one memory bank, this means $12,288 * 65,536 = 805,8 "MB"$ of GPU memory is required
   - for two memory banks, this means $805,8 "MB" * 2 approx 1.6 "GB"$ of GPU memory is required

-- this is still not enought to prevent OOM errors, and we identify a further optimization
-- usually, forward pass of momentum encoder is done after the forward pass of the model that is trained
-- this approach is used in MoCo @moco and ALBEF @albef
-- that means that during the forward pass of the momentum encoder, where GPU memory is required to store the results, all activations of the actual model are also stored on the GPU, as they are needed for the backward pass later
-- because we did not encoder OOM errors before using the momentum encoder, and we observed that the GPU memory in previous experiments was almost fully utilized, even without a momentum encoder, we suspect that the forward pass of the momentum encoder is the reason
+We also identify a further optimization: Usually, the forward pass of the momentum encoder is done after the forward pass of the model that is trained, which is an approach MoCo @moco and ALBEF @albef follow.
+It follows that during the forward pass of the momentum encoder, GPU memory is already allocated to store all activations of the actual model, as they are needed for the backward pass later.
+Because we did not encounter an OOM error before using the momentum encoder, and we observed that the GPU memory in previous experiments was almost fully utilized (up to 98%) even without a momentum encoder, we suspect that the forward pass of the momentum encoder is the reason for the overflow.

-- we therefore perform the forward pass of the momentum encoder before any work is done in one step of the training loop
+For each step in the training loop, we therefore perform the update and forward pass of the momentum encoder before any work other work is done
-- so momentum update and forward pass of the momentum encoder is done first
-- this way, activations of momentum encoder are freed before the forward pass of the model that is trained
-- performance stays the same, as the work that is done remains the same
+(i.e. forward pass of the teacher or student).
+This way, the activations of intermediate layers of the momentum encoder are freed before the forward pass of the actual model that is trained.
+This way, we avoid OOM errors while keeping the performance the same, as the work that is done per step remains the same, but is merely reordered.
+This is illustrated in @me_forward_comparison.
-- with this strategy, we avoid OOM errors
-- time per step remains the same, as the work that is done remains the same

 #figure(
   image(